orbisgis/lczexplore/README.md

 # Main functions
 The following functions are the core of this package :
-`importLCZgen` : imports the LCZ layer from a GIS (tested with geojson and shapefile files) `importLCZwudapt` : imports LCZ from the wudapt Europe Tiff.
-You'll have to use `importLCZgen` first to create the Bounding box of your zone of interest
+`importLCZvect` : imports the LCZ layer from a GIS (tested with geojson and shapefile files) `importLCZwudapt` : imports LCZ from the wudapt Europe Tiff.
+You'll have to use `importLCZvect` first to create the Bounding box of your zone of interest
 `showLCZ` : plots the map of your LCZ
 `compareLCZ` : compares two LCZ classifications of the same areas, output plots and data if this comparison `confidSensib` : explores how the agreement between two LCZ varies according to a confidence indicator associated for the LCZ value of each geom (sensibility analysis)